mit-cml/iot-website-source/docs/src/app/pages/BluetoothLEIntro.md

 ![get BluetoothLE1 IsDeviceConnected ](blocks/BluetoothLE.IsDeviceConnected_getter.svg)

++ <a name="NoLocationNeeded"></a>`NoLocationNeeded` – Enable this option to assert that your app does not use Bluetooth to derive location data.
+ If enabled, ACCESS_FINE_LOCATION permission will not be needed by the compiled app nor will the extension attempt to request permission.

 + <a name="NullTerminateStrings"></a>`NullTerminateStrings` – Instructs the BluetoothLE component to terminate strings with a null byte (true) or not (false) when sending string data to a connected device.